rvergis/cncf-serverless-workflow-python-v1/README.md

 ## LLM Integration
 To generate valid workflows:
 1. Provide `simplified-agentic-workflow.yaml` as a one-shot example.
-2. Use prompt: “Generate a state with `transition` (to ParallelStart, ForEachState, etc.) or `end: true` after `type`, `stateDataFilter`, and `dataOutput`.”
+2. Use prompt: “Generate a state with `transition` (to ParallelStart, ForEachState, etc.) or `end: true` after `type`, optional `stateDataFilter`, and `dataOutput`.”
-3. Validate with `validate_workflow.py`, retrying with error message (e.g., “State ‘GetAllObjectIds’ missing mandatory transition”) up to 3 times.
+3. Validate with `validate_workflow.py`, retrying up to 3 times with errors: “Regenerate fixing: {errors}.”
+4. Example error: `["State 'GetAllObjectIds' missing mandatory transition or end: true"]`.

 ## Testing
 Run tests to validate workflows: